- Microdermabrasion is a painless procedure with minimal risk that removes dead cells at the skin’s surface.

 After getting started, monthly maintenance sessions make sense as human skin usually regenerates every 30 days.

 There are no specific age guidelines, but microdermabrasion at home or in the clinic is typically recommended for older teens and adults no more than age 70 years since very young and very old skin are more prone to irritation and bruising.

 “I always caution people to use their best judgment, and remember — less is more,” Guffey says.

 As technology for skin care becomes more readily available for anyone to purchase, it may be worthwhile to check in with a professional to get recommendations on what would work best for your skin type so you don’t cause more harm than good.

 Guffey concurs, stressing that consulting a dermatologist or aesthetician before you start microdermabrasion at home can help you determine the best treatment plan and frequency for you.

-» To find out which type of skin rejuvenation treatment is best suited to your needs, ask a cosmetic doctor for advice and schedule an appointment using Zwivel’s free online consultation tool.
+» To find out which type of skin rejuvenation treatment is best suited to your needs, meet our medical review team.